Liberty Shoots Past FAU 88-68 in Field of 68 Tip-Off Finale, Sunday Night

 Liberty is 3-0 on the season, with each victory coming at home.

 Kaden Metheny and Brett Decker Jr. led the way in the scoring department with 47 combined points.
 Metheny scored a Liberty career-high 28 points on 11-of-16 shooting, and Decker Jr. added 19 points on 5-of-7 shooting from deep.
 Zach Cleveland nearly notched his first career triple-double, totaling nine points, 10 rebounds and 10 assists.
+Cleveland's effort was still a double-double, his third straight to start the season.
+He is the national leader in double-doubles so far this year in the early going.

 Liberty bolsters its record to 3-0 on the young season.
 Florida Atlantic falls to 2-1 after suffering its first loss.
 The Flames finish this year's Field of 68 Media Network Tip-Off with a 2-0 record after wins over Charleston (Friday) and FAU (tonight).